Maimuzamilhu/FastAPI_with_End-to-End_Projects/readme.md

 # FastAPI Blog Repository

-Welcome to my FastAPIrepository!
+Welcome to my FastAPI repository!
 In this series, I dive deep into FastAPI, a modern, fast (high-performance), web framework for building APIs with Python.
 This repo will guide you through various projects to master FastAPI and its numerous features.

 ## What is FastAPI?